elden2/victor-hugo/site/content/blog/311Test.md

-Lets just look at Decision Tree's and Random Forest Classifiers This is most certainly not a good idea - we're not really understanding what's happening with the data.
+Lets just look at Decision Tree's and Random Forest Classifiers.
+This is most certainly not a good idea - we're not really understanding what's happening with the data.
 Throwing a million classifiers at something and just seeing what works is a good way to get garbage results.
 It's also not a good way to learn much.